JeissonO/terraform-aws-dynamoExport/README.md

 ## Job Script

-You need to create a script job in Python that will be used for the Glue Job that this module going to create.
+If you are using the version v0.0.1 of this module, You need to create a script job in Python that will be used for the Glue Job that this module going to create.

 ```PY
 import sys